FastKV: Decoupling of Context Reduction and KV Cache Compression for Prefill-Decoding Acceleration: Experiments

 \subsection{Setup}

 \textbf{Models and Datasets.} We evaluate two open-source LLMs of different sizes: LLaMA-3.1-8B-Instruct~\citep{llama3} and Ministral-8B-Instruct~\citep{ministral}.
 These models have 32 and 36 decoder layers, respectively, and employ GQA~\citep{gqa} with a context window size of 128K tokens.
-We use LongBench~\citep{longbench}, which consists of 16 subtasks across single-document QA, multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion to assess the models' long-context understanding capabilities.
+More evaluation results on an additional model are provided in Appendix~\ref{appendix:more_experimental_results} We use LongBench~\citep{longbench}, which consists of 16 subtasks across single-document QA, multi-document QA, summarization, few-shot learning, synthetic tasks, and code completion to assess the models' long-context understanding capabilities.
 For further examination, LLaMA-3.1-8B-Instruct is also evaluated on Needle-in-a-Haystack~\citep{needle} and RULER~\citep{ruler}.
 See Appendix~\ref{appendix:evaluation_details} for more details on evaluation.

 \textbf{Implementation Details.} We integrate our proposed FastKV method upon self-attention implementation of HuggingFace Transformers library, which utilizes FlashAttention-2~\citep{flashattention2} kernel.
 We select layer 15 as the TSP layer for LLaMA-3.1-8B-Instruct and layer 17 for Ministral-8B-Instruct.
 We fix the observation window size to 8 and the pooling kernel size to 7.
 The TSP rate is set to 20\% for evaluation.
 The setting yields 60\% prefill compute rate for both models.